-2. Please describe what course/s you will focus on during the mini-grant period and how you anticipate incorporating the mini-grant project into that course or those courses.
+- Please describe what course/s you will focus on during the mini-grant period and how you anticipate incorporating the mini-grant project into that course or those courses.

-2. Funds may be used to acquire materials and supplies, reimburse expenses of visiting speakers and colleagues, pay printing costs, and offset room and food expenses.
+- Funds may be used for registration and travel costs, materials and supplies, to reimburse expenses of visiting speakers and colleagues, pay printing costs, and to offset room and food expenses.

-A. Applications are accepted on a rolling basis and reviewed by a committee consisting of the Kendall Center Director (Alisa Rosenthal), a member of the Faculty Development Committee and a Kendall Center Faculty Associate (Paul Saulnier).
+- Applications are accepted on a rolling basis and reviewed by a committee consisting of the Kendall Center Director (Alisa Rosenthal), a member of the Faculty Development Committee and a Kendall Center Faculty Associate (Paul Saulnier).
 Please allow two weeks for a response.

-B. Submit applications as electronic attachments to Alisa Rosenthal.
+- Submit applications as PDF attachments to Alisa Rosenthal.

 III.
 Final Report

-A. Submit a final report addressing the outcomes of the activities undertaken within one month of the completion of the proposed project or the end of the semester, whichever is first, to Alisa Rosenthal.
+- All recipients must submit a final report addressing the outcomes of the activities undertaken within six weeks of the completion of the proposed project or the end of the semester (whichever is first) to Alisa Rosenthal.

-B. Applicants with outstanding final reports will not be considered for additional funds.
+- Individuals who have not submitted final reports will not be considered for additional Kendall Center funds.